Together, the American Cancer Society and Genentech Drive Greater Health Equity and Improved Outcomes for People Facing Cancer

 American Cancer Society and Genentech logo

-In 2024, together, we aim to boldly lead progress towards cancer equity by addressing cancer injustice with measurable sustainable, and systemic solutions to deliver access to high-quality care and treatment for everyone.
+Starting in 2024 and continuing through 2025, we aim to boldly lead progress toward cancer equity through measurable and sustainable solutions, delivering access to high-quality care and treatment for everyone.

-While cancer prevention, detection, treatment, and survivorship innovations have come a long way, not everyone has benefited equally.
-Research shows that while overall cancer mortality rates in the U.S. are dropping, certain communities bear a disproportionate cancer burden.
-These communities often face more significant obstacles than others, and these social determinants of health are typically interrelated, out of a person's control, and are increasingly important predictors of cancer mortality in the U.S. Approximately 80% of cancer outcomes are influenced by social determinants of health such as personal, social, systemic, and societal barriers, while just 20% are dictated by tumor biology Cancer can affect anyone, but it does not affect everyone equally.
-This unfortunate reality is what guides our partnership vision for 2024.
+While cancer prevention, detection, treatment and survivorship innovations have come a long way, not everyone has benefited equally.
+Research shows that while overall cancer mortality rates in the US are dropping, certain communities bear a disproportionate cancer burden.
+These communities often face more significant obstacles than others as a result of social drivers of health such as income and access to food and transportation.
+These factors are typically interrelated, out of a person's control, and are increasingly important predictors of cancer mortality in the US.
+Approximately 80% of cancer outcomes are influenced by social drivers of health such as personal, social, systemic and societal barriers, while just 20% are dictated by tumor biology.
+Cancer can affect anyone, but it does not affect everyone equally.
+This reality guides our shared vision with ACS.

 Ashley Magargee